spiral/docs/docs/en/websockets/configuration.md

 With this integration, you can send events to WebSocket clients as well as handle events from the clients on the server.

-The Spiral Framework has a full integration with the RoadRunner Centrifuge plugin, which facilitates communication between the Spiral Framework and the Centrifugo WebSocket server.
+Spiral has a full integration with the RoadRunner Centrifuge plugin, which facilitates communication between Spiral application and the Centrifugo WebSocket server.

 **Here are events that can be received on the server:**